Vishwaroopam: Casting

 By February 2011, newcomer Sonakshi Sinha was approached to play the lead female character, and was confirmed to play Haasan's wife.
 Her salary for the film was touted to be ₹2 crore.
 However, with the film getting delayed, she opted out by July, due to conflicting dates with her Hindi assignments.
 Following Sinha's exit, other leading Bollywood actresses, including Katrina Kaif, Deepika Padukone, and Sonam Kapoor were considered.
 Vidya Balan was also approached by the makers, but she declined the offer, owing to her prior commitments.
 By mid-August, Sameera Reddy was reported to have been roped in for the role, while sources stated that Anushka Shetty was finalised soon after.
 In early November 2011, New York based model-actress Pooja Kumar was signed in for a role after she had been recommended to Kamal Haasan by his partner, Gautami.
 Being a non-Tamil speaker her dialogues have been dubbed by actress Abhirami, although Pooja Kumar dubbed for herself in the film's Hindi version.
 Telugu actress Lakshmi Manchu was offered a role in the film, but declined it due to date issues.

 Shriya Saran was reported to play the second female lead in the film, with the actress dismissing the news several days later, citing that she had not even heard the script, following which Priya Anand was claimed to have secured that role.
 This turned out to be false, with Kamal Haasan citing that he did not know who Priya Anand was.
 Isha Sharvani was meanwhile selected for a role, however, Sharvani too opted out later, due to "inordinate delay in the start of the shoot".
 By late August 2011, British model-turned-actress Amy Jackson was reported to have been added to the cast.
 During mid-October, singer-actress Andrea Jeremiah had been signed on for a pivotal role and paid an advance.

 Rahul Bose was finalised to play the antagonist.
 Later that month, actor-director Shekhar Kapur informed on Twitter that he would perform a cameo role, while Samrat Chakrabarti had also been selected for a supporting role.
 Jaideep Ahlawat disclosed in an interview that he would play an "out-and-out negative character" in the film.
 Zarina Wahab told in November 2011 that she shot for a small role in Vishwaroopam.
 In January 2012, Chitrangada Singh was offered a "very special role", which the actress had to decline, since her dates clashed with Sudhir Mishra's film.
-As Kamal Hassan is ardent reader of Richard Dawkins, he had named Miles Anderson as Dawkins in the movie.